Named Variables

 |---|---|---|

-| Get Variable | expression | Reads an input variable — resolves to the Python function parameter name |
+| Get Variable | expression | Reads any variable — resolves to the Python variable name |

-| Set Variable | statement | Writes an output variable — generates an assignment to the return value |
+| Set Variable | statement | Writes any variable — generates an assignment |

 Creating Variables